Ethics in religion: Judeo-Christian ethics

+The concept of Judeo-Christian ethics has played a role in American politics, law, and moral discourse, tracing back to efforts in the 1930s and 1940s to highlight shared values amid rising antisemitism and societal divisions.
+Rooted in both Jewish and Christian traditions, this idea has garnered support from leaders across the political spectrum, including Franklin D. Roosevelt and Lyndon B. Johnson.
+Roosevelt, in his inaugural address, invoked these values to unite the nation, emphasizing social justice and caring for one's neighbor as principles upheld by both faiths.
+Similarly, Johnson strategically employed appeals to Judeo-Christian ethics to rally support for civil rights legislation in the 1960s, framing discrimination as contrary to the moral principles shared by Jews and Christians.

+While the concept of a Judeo-Christian tradition has influenced American discourse and policymaking, scholars and theologians caution against uncritical usage, stressing the importance of acknowledging and respecting the distinct theological differences between Judaism and Christianity.
+The validity of the concept of Judeo-Christian ethics has been called into question, but remains a popular taking point.

 Scientology ethics

-Scientology ethics is based upon the concepts of good and evil.
-Ethics may be defined as the actions an individual takes on itself to ensure its continued survival across the dynamics.
+According to Stephen A. Kent, Scientology's ethics is "a peculiar brand of morality that uniquely benefitted [the Church of Scientology] ...
+In plain English, the purpose of Scientology ethics is to eliminate opponents, then eliminate people's interests in things other than Scientology.
+In this 'ethical' environment, Scientology would be able to impose its courses, philosophy, and 'justice system' – its so-called technology – onto society."

 Secular ethics

 Secular ethics is a moral philosophy in which ethics are based solely on human faculties such as scientific reason, sociobiological composition, or ethical intuition, and not derived from purported supernatural revelation or guidance.
 Secular ethics comprise a wide variety of moral and ethical systems including consequentialism, freethinking, humanism, secular humanism, and utilitarianism, among others.

 The majority of secular moral concepts are based on the acceptance of natural rights and social contracts, and on a more individual scale of either some form of attribution of intrinsic value to things, Kantianesque ethical intuitionism or of a logical deduction that establishes a preference for one thing over another, as with Occam's razor.
 Approaches such as ethical egoism, moral relativism, moral skepticism, and moral nihilism are also considered.